 I like to put it under the Hi-hat facing the center.
 I like it to be angled so that it is more pointing at about 20% away from the dead center.
-This helps to angle to field of response more to the head of eh drum rather than what might be happening on the other side of the drum, like the floor tom.
+This angle helps the get the field of response more pointed at the head of the drum rather than also picking up what might be happening on either side of the drum, like the floor tom or the hi-hat.
 There are many different make/models of microphone that would work for a top snare microphone — Shure SM57, Audix i5, Telefunken M81 or M80, Earthworks DM20.
 A budget option is the Audix i5.
 This microphone is pretty good for how cheap the drum microphone packages that it comes in is.
 The SM57, is the standard.
 It is not much more expensive at $100 USD at the time of writing, and it is good.
-The Earthworks DM20 is the most expensive of the lot, and it can be worth it at $350 USD at the time of writing.
-If you are going to be spending more than $100 USD on these microphones, do your research and it is purely paying for the sound desired and the brand affiliated with that microphone.
+The Earthworks DM20 is the most expensive of the lot, and it can be sold at $350 USD at the time of writing.
+If you are going to be spending more than $100 USD on these microphones, do your research and it is mostly paying for the brand and a slightly different sound.

 The way to mic up the bottom of a snare is simple.
 Put a mic under there on a stand.

 I like to angle it upwards at the bottom skin in order to get a selection of different sounds under the snare.
 Sticking it straight up will heavily mic one portion of the skin, but not the rest of it.
 Again, a multitude of microphones could be used for this, but just about everyone agrees that a Shure SM57 is standard.
 Any microphone with a similar polar patter, and a similar frequency response could be used, but Shure pretty much owns this microphone type.
 It is very important to remember to flip the polarity on this microphone.
 Most consoles have a button that looks like this: